soarsmu/Avatar/README.md

 # Avatar

-This replication package contains the source code for surrogate-assisted model compression and training, as well as all trained compressed models.
+This replication package contains the source code for applying Avatar to optimize and train models.
+The obtained model checkpoints can be found at [this link](https://figshare.com/s/c674351fb51905f7e013).

 ## Environment configuration

 To reproduce our experiments, machines with GPUs and NVIDIA CUDA toolkit are required.

 We provide a `Dockerfile` to help build the experimental environment.
-Please run the following scripts to to compile a docker image:
+Please run the following scripts to compile a docker image:
 ```
 docker build -t YOUR_CUSTOM_TAG .
 ```